 Team: Argentina

 Argentina's journey to the 2022 World Cup was filled with iconic moments.
-The opening defeat to Saudi Arabia, Nicolas Otamendi's provocative celebration against the Netherlands, everything Lionel Messi did.
-But few single incidents carried the weight of Emi Martinez's save in the final seconds of the final.
+The opening defeat to Saudi Arabia and Nicolas Otamendi's provocative celebration against the Netherlands were part of everything Lionel Messi did.
+But few single incidents carried the weight of Emi Martinez's save in the final moments of the match.

-As France's Randal Kolo Muani was charging towards the Argentina goal in stoppage time, Martinez recalls thinking: "I want the ball to hit me in the face.
-I closed my eyes and said, 'Hit me.'"
-The Frenchman's effort hit Martinez's outstretched boot instead of his face, forcing the penalty shootout he helped his country win.
-The goalkeeper's hulking frame has been immortalized on the flesh of countless fans.
-Kolo Muani doesn't need a tattoo to remember that moment.
-"It'll be there forever", he admits.
-Martinez, and the world, won't forget it anytime soon.
+As France's Randal Kolo Muani charged towards the Argentina goal in stoppage time, Martinez recalled thinking: "I want the ball to hit me in the face."
+I closed my eyes and said, "Hit me."
+The Frenchman's effort hit Martinez's outstretched boot instead of his face, ultimately forcing a penalty shootout, which he helped his country win.
+The goalkeeper's hulking frame has been immortalized on the skin of countless fans.
+Kolo Muani doesn’t need a tattoo to remember that moment.
+"It’ll be there forever," he admits.
+Martinez and the world won’t forget it anytime soon.

 1. Gordon Banks v Brazil (1970)